Waboodoo/HTTP-Shortcuts/docs/advanced.md

 Once you have configured a certificate pinning this way, all HTTP shortcuts that connect to a domain that matches its pattern will verify that the server's certificate matches the specified fingerprint.
 If this check fails, and error is displayed instead.
 To ensure that your hostname pattern actually matches, you can just temporarily modify the fingerprint and verify that the request fails, then change it back and verify that it now succeeds.

 <a name="self-signed-certificates"></a>
-## Using Self-Signed Certificates
+## Using self-signed certificates

 By default, HTTP requests to a server that uses a self-signed certificate will fail, as the trust chain can not be verified.
 In order to make such requests work, edit your shortcut and look for the "Advanced Technical Settings" section at the bottom.
 In there you will find the "Host Verification" option.
-Change it from "Secure Default" to "Check Certificate Fingerprint" only and then copy the SHA-1 or SHA-256 fingerprint of your certificate into the text field below.
+Change it from "Secure Default" to "Check Certificate Fingerprint only" and then copy the SHA-1 or SHA-256 fingerprint of your certificate into the text field below.
 This will disable the normal host verification and instead only check the fingerprint of the certificate presented by the server.
 In either case your connection will be encrypted.

 <a name="tables"></a>
 ## Displaying responses as a table